awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/sagemaker-edge-manager-component.md

 Default: `Cloud`

 `CaptureDataPeriodicUpload`
-\(Optional\) Boolean value that specifies whether to periodically upload captured data\.
+\(Optional\) String value that specifies whether to periodically upload captured data\.
+Supported values are `true` and `false`\.
 Set this parameter to `true` if you set `CaptureDataDestination` to `Disk`, and you also want the agent to periodically upload the captured data your S3 bucket\.
 Default: `false`

 `CaptureDataPeriodicUploadPeriodSeconds`